-If you want to know how the process of Coinbase fees works, including how to avoid them, continue reading this article.
+If you want to know how the processes of Coinbase fees work, including how to avoid them, continue reading this article.

 A Breakdown of Coinbase Fees

 When you look over the Coinbase user agreement, you might find that the fees are a bit confusing, to say the least.
 Plus you have strange imposed limits and other regulations hidden in the small print.

 In a nutshell, there is a fee for every digital currency transaction you make on Coinbase, whether you're buying or selling.

 One of the basic fees associated with crypto are buying fees.
 You can use fiat currency (like USD) to purchase cryptocurrency with Coinbase.

 Coinbase allows buying with a bank account, debit or credit card, wire transfer or Paypal.
 If you decide to use Paypal, you will be charged Paypal's transaction fees along with the fees from Coinbase.

 When you are buying BTC through Coinbase, the amount of your fees is automatically deducted from the total amount of your order.

 So, let's say, you entered $100 into the app as the amount you are wishing to buy.
 For that transaction, you will be charged $2.99.